maxisimo/42-Snow-Crash/level10/Ressources/help.md

 -rw-------  1 flag10 flag10     26 Mar  5  2016 token
 level10@SnowCrash:~$
 ```
-If we look at the executables with strings :
+If we look at the executable with strings :
 ```
 level10@SnowCrash:~$ strings level10
 [...]